Lifestyle, Fluids and Diet

 Being overweight or obese can affect health in general and is especially the case with regards to our digestive system.

-If you would like to download a Bowel Diary which will allow you to track what foods are triggering your problems please click here.
+Download our Bowel Diary which will allow you to track what foods are triggering your problems.

 For further information and advice on food and diet, please visit the NHS Choices website.